 - Sources access

-To summarize, a build system should be simple, automatic, configurable, and allow reproducible outputs of the final project.
+To summarize, a build system should be simple, automatic, configurable, and allow for reproducible outputs of the final project.

 What Are Some of the Different Embedded Linux Distributions?

 Today, we can find dozens of embedded Linux distribution solutions on the market and it would be difficult to assess them all.
-Hence, we’ll put the non-open-source solutions and those solutions developed by founders and manufacturers for a particular board’s family to one side.
+Hence, we’ll put the non-open-source solutions and those developed by founders and manufacturers for a particular board’s family to one side.

 “The Yocto Project.
 It’s not an embedded Linux Distribution, it creates a custom one for you.”
 Yocto Project

-The project provides a flexible set of tools and a space where embedded developers worldwide can share technologies, software stacks, configurations, and best practices that can be used to create tailored Linux images for embedded and IOT devices, or anywhere a customized Linux OS is needed.
+The project provides a flexible set of tools and a space where embedded developers worldwide can share technologies, software stacks, configurations, and best practices that can be used to create tailored Linux images for embedded and IoT devices, or anywhere a customized Linux OS is needed.

-The Yocto project consists of different layers of scripts (Layer Model) to configure the final image.
+The Yocto project consists of different layers of scripts (Layer Model) to configure the final Linux image.
 These different layers can be added or removed as needed.
 Many layers are available through the net which can make it easy to bring up the development of boards – especially the layers designed by the board founders and manufacturers.

 Poky is a reference distribution within the Yocto Project.
 It provides a starting point for creating custom Linux distributions using the Yocto Project’s tools and metadata.

-Poky contains a collection of tools and meta-data such as BitBake, the build engine, and Open Embedded-Core, the core build system metadata.
+Poky contains a collection of tools and metadata such as BitBake, the build engine, and OpenEmbedded-Core, the core build system metadata.

-Besides generating complete images of the system in the desired format, Yocto also allows a certain granularity-generating bootloader, kernel, filesystem, and toolchain.
+Besides generating complete images of the system in the desired format, Yocto also allows a certain granularity-generating bootloader, kernel, filesystem, and cross-compilation toolchain.

 Aligning your build with your needs